This is a true story of a man who discovered Reiki, the universal life force.

 (5) Hito ni sinsetsu ni (Be kind to people )

-The above Five Commandments show the main point of Usui’s teaching.
+The above Five Precepts show the main point of Usui’s teaching.

 When he taught it to others, Usui tried his best to use familiar speech and simple words to guide people to its truth without using any difficult expressions.